jacobkap/crimebythenumbers/docs/graphing.md

 <img src="graphing_files/figure-html/unnamed-chunk-15-1.png" width="90%" style="display: block; margin: auto;" />

 It looks like there's a huge change in beer consumption over time.
 But look at where they y-axis starts.
 It starts around 280 so really that change is only ~60 beers.
-That's because when graphs don't start at 0, it makes small changes appear big.
+That's because when graphs don't start at 0, it can make small changes appear big.
 We can fix this by forcing the y-axis to begin at 0.
 We can add `expand_limits(y = 0)` to the graph to say that the value 0 must always appear on the y-axis, even if no data is close to that value.

 ```r